 T will now be found convenient to visit Mátalé, the most northerly district cultivated by Europeans, and at present the utmost point to which the railway extends in this direction.
 But we prefer to proceed thither by road; for we do not wish to move rapidly through the beautiful scenery of the Kandyan country.
 A glimpse of the way is shown in our picture.

-THE ROAD FROM KANDY TO MÁTALÉ

 The drive of seventeen miles is a very interesting one, and easy with the exception of the steep descent of three or four miles just before the town of Mátalé is reached.
+Upon arrival here we find a comfortable rest-house fitted with every convenience for the MATALE.

+THE ROAD FROM KANDY TO MATALE.

-Upon arrival here we find a comfortable rest-house fitted with every convenience for the traveller and well provisioned.
-Bath and breakfast are the first consideration, after which we walk leisurely through the town, which contains one of the largest purely native bazaars in Ceylon, extending for almost a mile in one long street shaded by a fine avenue of rain trees, so called from the circumstance that at night the leaves fold into a kind of sack in which the moisture condenses, and at sunrise when the leaves open is discharged in quite a shower.
+traveller and well provisioned.
+Bath and breakfast are the first consideration, after which we walk leisurely through the town, which contains one of the largest purely native bazaars in Ceylon, extending for almost a mile in one long street shaded by a fine avenue of rain trees, so called from the circumstance that at night the leaves fold into a kind of sack in which the moisture condenses and at sunrise when the leaves open is discharged in quite a shower.
 Here are to be seen the necessaries and luxuries for the supply of the native community throughout the large and important planting district of which Mátalé is the centre.
 All the shops are after the fashion of open stalls, and the traders, their goods and transactions, from one end of the street to the other, are open to the gaze of passers-by.
-The barber, the tinker, the merchant of gay-coloured cloths, and the curry-stuff vendor, are all doing a roaring trade.
+The barber, the tinker, the merchant of gay coloured cloths, and the curry-stuff vendor, are all doing a roaring trade.
 The mellifluous tones of Ramasamy's voice are unceasing, and the stranger will not fail to be struck with surprise at the inordinate amount of talking required by every trifling bargain.
 Some quaint workshops are to be found here.
 Ivory carving, and the elaborate chasing of ceremonial swords, such as were worn at the Kandyan state ceremonies, and are still part of the official uniform of native chiefs holding office under the British Government, are still executed here.
 There is also a very pretty and delicate industry carried on in the weaving of grass matting for the covering of couches and chairs.
 Mátalé is not without its antiquarian interest also.
-Here it was that about 100 B.c. in the famous cave of Aluwihari the Buddhist codes of religion, which had previously been preserved only by tradition, were inscribed upon palm leaves, and thus preserved to future generations.
-The scenery has the same characteristics as the Kandyan district, and is especially beautiful in its wealth and variety of tropical foliage.
-The hills, visible in our picture, rise to an altitude of five thousand feet, and are wooded to the summits, save where clearings have been made for the cultivation of coffee, cacao,
+Here it was that about 100 B.C. in the famous cave of Aluwihari the Buddhist codes of religion, which had previously heen preserved only by tradition, were inscribed upon palm leaves, and thus preserved to future generations.
+The scenery has the same characteristics as the Kandyan district and is especially beautiful in its wealth and variety of tropical foliage.
+The hills, visible in our picture rise to an altitude of five thousand feet and are wooded to the summits, save where clearings have been made for the cultivation of coffee, cacao and tea; they exhibit fine specimens of some of the most remarkable trees in Ceylon, including many iron-wood trees, with crimson-tipped foliage and delicate flowers.
+Mátalé, being a very extensive district, has three divisions, north, east and west.
+The northern division reaches to Nalanda, the first coaching stage on the main road to the famous ruined city of Anuradhapura.
+The eastern and western divisions are right and left of this road, so that the large number of visitors who now journey to the ruined THE DISTRICT OF MATALE.